 The Tiretek Premium is accurate, well-designed, extremely well-built and may live even longer than you do.

 More info on the Tiretek Premium Tire Pressure Gauge:

 3. Milton S-921 Single Chuck Pencil Tire Pressure Gauge

-As you’ll learn in our buyers’ guide, the G+S review team is partial to simple stick tire guides.
+As you’ll learn in our buyers’ guide, the Your House Garden review team is partial to simple stick tire guides.
 That may be because many of us grew up with them, but we also love their simplicity, reliability and tiny size.
 You can find some stick models with a few bells-and-whistles (like double chucks), but to our mind, these gauges are pretty much interchangeable as long as they’re well made.

 And the Milton S-921 is definitely built well.
 Unlike many competitive models, it’s made in America from machined brass, plated for long-life and with a four-sided nylon indicator bar that pops out to show you the tire pressure.
 No muss, no fuss.
 You won’t get quite the same accuracy as you will with one of our top-ranked models – but you’re taking a quick check of the tire pressure on your car and not taking measurements on the space shuttle, so we think a difference of 1-2 psi here or there is just fine for the price.

 Oh, that’s right, we didn’t mention the price.
 This gauge will set you back about the same amount that you’ll spend on your morning stop at Starbucks.
 We like that, too.

 Stick-style tire gauges are pretty similar, but the Milton S-921 is built better and is even easier to use than the super-cheap Chinese ones you might find elsewhere.